 The Online Adult Education classes are intended for students ages 18 and up.
 Students ages 16 and 17 can apply if they are already enrolled in SLCC's Adult Education program.
 A teacher recommendation is also required.

 If you would prefer to take classes on one of our campuses, click here for more information.

-The eLearn program will be accepting applications May 14 - 16, 2018 for the next session.
-All applications must be submitted by 11:59 p.m. on Wednesday, May 16, 2018.
-Starting on Monday, May 14, 2018 click here to access the online application.
+The eLearn program will be accepting applications in early Fall.
+When applications are open, the application can be found here – online application.
 Due to the popularity of this program, we only accept applications for three days and cannot guarantee that space will be available for every interested student.